How to Make Your Own Environmentally-Friendly Tub Cleaner

 Scrub-a-dub-dub...
 It's Time to Clean the Tub

 Each time you use a chemical-laden product to clean your bathtub, you are putting all family members at risk.
 The next person who bathes or showers is exposed to chemical residues left behind and living on surfaces.
 Bathtubs can be particularly hazardous because young children like to play in them with their toys and their skin is exposed to those chemicals.
 Adults like to soak in bathtubs, exposing their entire skin area to any chemicals that wash off and into the hot water.
 Why take the chance?

 Additionally, even if you manage to rinse off the residue, prior to bathing, those powerful chemicals are washed down the drain.
-While they are hidden from view and are easily forgotten, they set in motion a chain of events that impacts on the environment.
-Chemicals spread through various channels, poisoning whatever they come into contact with, be it soil, subterranean streams or the ocean itself.
+While they are hidden from view and are easily forgotten, they set in motion a chain of events that impacts the environment.
+Chemicals can spread through various channels, poisoning whatever they come into contact with, be it soil, subterranean streams or the ocean itself.

 A simpler choice may involve making your own tub cleaner.
-You can do this at a fraction of the cost using everyday household products you may already have on hand.
-The old adage that simple is best is very much the case when it comes to homemade tub cleaners.
+You can do this at a fraction of the cost and by using everyday household products you may already have on hand.
+The old adage that simple is best is very much the case when it comes to a homemade tub cleaner.

 So how does one make their own tub cleaner using safe ingredients they have round the house?
 It really doesn't get any easier.
 Simply use baking soda and vinegar to scrub and add a shine to your bathtub.